astronomer/docs/learn/use-case-airflow-cohere-opensearch.md

 To run the project, manually run the `analyze_customer_feedback` DAG by clicking the **Play** button.
 Note that the `get_sentiment` and `get_embeddings` tasks can take a few minutes to complete, to allow for the Cohere API to process the text.
 If you want to quickly test the DAG, set the `NUM_CUSTOMERS` variable at the beginning of the DAG to a lower number.

-Congratulations!
-You've successfully run a full MLOps pipeline with Airflow, Cohere, and OpenSearch which efficiently finds a customer feedback testimonial based on a set of parameters, including its sentiment and similarity to a target testimonial.

 ## Project contents